MarcusUniversee/EECS149FinalProject/README.md

 4. Set the camera ID to the camera id of the webcam inside `autonomous_navigation.py`

-5. `python autonomous_navigation.py -f [WAYPOINT YAML]` or `python autonomous_navigation.py` for just mouse GUI navigation
+5. `python autonomous_navigation.py -f [WAYPOINT YAML] -l [LOG FILE]` or `python autonomous_navigation.py` for just mouse GUI navigation

-For now, keep WAYPOINT YAML empty, sicne this is not implemented yet
+For now, keep WAYPOINT YAML empty, since this is not implemented yet

 ## Setup for deploying code onto polulu